jnyfah/jnyfah.github.io/_posts/buildsystems.md

 ./main
 ```

-**Code Organization:** while the command above works perfectly for simple projeects with few lines of code, it generates the intermediary object files and executable program in the current directory, this is generally considered a bad idea.
+**Code Organization:** while the command above works perfectly for simple projects with few lines of code, it generates the intermediary object files and executable program in the current directory, this is generally considered a bad idea.
 Managing the source code will become problematic when our application gets more complex and requires multiple files.

 The lifecycle management of source code and build output files are independent and should be stored in different locations, as build process can be re-created from the source code anytime.

 **Optimizing build Process:** most large projects will split down a vast code base into smaller manageable components utilizing several source files, with directories separating files into component subsystems, mind you, interdependencies might also exist between these files.
-Most build systems will optimise the build process by omitting stages that are already up to date.
+Most build systems will optimize the build process by omitting stages that are already up to date.
 For C/C++ builds this means omitting the compilation of a source file if neither the source nor any of the files it depends have been changed since the last build.

-**Complitation options:** lets assume that your team has agreed to use c++17 features, compiling with GNU g++, one can simple type `g++ -std=c++17 -o main.cpp` and another team member using Microsoft cl compiler would have to type `/std:c++17`, build systems helps handle all of this diffrences for you and your team!
+**Complitation options:** lets assume that your team has agreed to use c++17 features, compiling with GNU g++, one can simple type `g++ -std=c++17 -o main.cpp` and another team member using Microsoft cl compiler would have to type `/std:c++17`, build systems helps handle all of this differences for you and your team!

-**Managing Testing and Debugging:** a build system is also capable of running automated tests at any point of the build cycle such as unit testing on a per-source code module, integration testing, and functional testing of the various build artefacts generated by the build process.
+**Managing Testing and Debugging:** a build system is also capable of running automated tests at any point of the build cycle such as unit testing on a per-source code module, integration testing, and functional testing of the various build artefact generated by the build process.

 **Dependency Management:** This means that the build system detects the target code base's dependencies, downloads them all, and uses the artifacts downloaded during the build process.
 This is quite useful, especially if a project has a lot of dependencies.